djaus2/BruceEckel.github.io/_posts/2014-10-15-finding-flow.md

 A major reason Kotlin is appealing is that it has much in common, syntactically, with Scala, but without the dark corners --- nay, dark pits ("fly, you fools!") --- which may ultimately isolate Scala to the world of *experts only*.
 So it looks like I could do a translation of *Atomic Scala* to *Atomic Kotlin* which "might not require too much effort" (words I have regretted numerous times in my career).
 And then see what happens, before committing a major effort to the language.

-At the upcoming [Geecon conference in Prague](http://geecon.cz/), I'm hoping to meet with the Kotlin developers and find out what kind of support they might offer for such a project.
+During the [Scala Summit](http://www.scalasummit.com) a group of us explored Kotlin; my goal was to see if anything jumped out at me arguing against writing about the language --- nothing did.
+At the recent [Geecon conference in Prague](http://geecon.cz/), I met with some of the Jebrains folks to find out what kind of support they might offer for such a project --- they seem enthusiastic, so this is a very promising avenue I will continue to pursue.

 ## A Build System ##